What is a Medical Power of Attorney?

 Finally, a living will is only effective once you’re diagnosed as terminally ill, permanently unconscious, or declared to be in a similar end-stage condition.
 This means your living will is powerless if you become temporarily incapacitated but are expected to recover.
-Only a medical power of attorney can provide guidance in these situations.
+Only a medical power of attorney can guide in these situations.

-Your medical power of attorney form becomes effective immediately once it’s signed, but your agent can only make medical treatment decisions after you’ve been declared incompetent.
+Your medical power of attorney form becomes effective immediately once signed, but your agent can only make medical treatment decisions after you’ve been declared incompetent.